-- The essay shows little ability to analyze how the text represents the specified (sub-) genre and the given cultural context; summary and paraphrasing predominate. - Identifies some rhetorical, stylistic, or structural features in the text, but may not explain their relevance to the (sub-) genre. - May not clearly identify features of the given cultural context represented in the text. - May not clearly state a purpose or be organized around a central idea or argument; progression of ideas may not be logical. - Presents main points and some details, describes basic elements of the text, but may do so without examples or supporting an argument. - Contains some errors of interpretation that occasionally detract from the overall quality of the essay.
+- 2 The essay shows little ability to analyze how the text represents the specified subgenre and the given cultural context; summary and paraphrasing predominate. - May not clearly identify rhetorical, stylistic, or structural features in the text. - May not clearly identify cultural products, practices, or perspectives of the given cultural context found in the text. - May not clearly state a purpose or be organized around a central idea or argument; progression of ideas may not be logical. - Presents main points and some details, describes basic elements of the text, but may do so without examples or supporting an argument. - Contains some errors of interpretation that occasionally detract from the overall quality of the essay.

-Note: An essay that treats only the (sub-) genre or the given cultural context cannot receive a score higher than 2.
+Note: An essay that treats only the specified subgenre or the given cultural context without commenting on the rhetorical, stylistic, or structural features cannot receive a score higher than 2.

-- 1 The essay is inaccurate and insufficient; there is no attempt to analyze the text; irrelevant comments predominate. - Identifies some rhetorical, stylistic or structural features in the text, but does not explain their relevance to the (sub-) genre. - Demonstrates lack of understanding of the genre, of the given cultural context, or the text. - Does not state a purpose, show evidence of organization, or offer a progression of ideas. - May consist entirely of summary or paraphrasing of the text without examples relevant to the specified (sub-) genre or the given cultural context. - Contains frequent errors of interpretation that significantly detract from the overall quality of the essay. - The response is so brief or so poorly written as to be meaningless, is in English, or is otherwise off-task.
+- The essay is inaccurate and insufficient; there is no attempt to analyze how the text represents the specified subgenre and the given cultural context; irrelevant comments predominate. - May not identify rhetorical, stylistic, or structural features in the text. - Demonstrates lack of understanding of the text, or cultural products, practices, or perspectives of the given cultural context found in the text. - Does not state a purpose, show evidence of organization, or offer a progression of ideas. - May consist entirely of summary or paraphrasing of the text without examples relevant to the subgenre or the given cultural context. - Contains frequent errors of interpretation that significantly detract from the overall quality of the essay. - The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.